-^{} In the last term of this programme, students have the option to replace two Child and Youth Study courses with an internship.
+In the last term of this programme, students have the option to replace two Child and Youth Study courses with an internship.
 This option is recommended for those students who intend to pursue the Bachelor of Applied Arts in Child and Youth Study at Mount Saint Vincent University.

+CURRICULUM TOTAL CREDITS: 64

-CURRICUL YEAR 1 .UM TOTAL CREDITS: 66 CREDITS
+YEAR 1 CREDITS

-r - 18 Credits
+First Semester - - 18 Credits

 CSC 1100 Strategies for Student Success I 2

 CYS 1102 Foundations of Early Childhood Education 3

 PED or Physical Education or

 RSO Registered Student Organisation 1

 ENG 1111 Freshman English 3

 Mathematics (1100-level) course of your choice.
-3
+3 3 3 3

 PSY 1101 Introduction to Psychology I 3

 SOC 1101 Introduction to Sociology I 3

-Second Seme ster - 16 Credits
+Second Semeste er - 16 Credits

 CYS 1103 Introduction to Child Development 3

 PED or Physical Education or

 RSO Registered Student Organisation 1

 ENG 1112 Literary Analysis 3

-Natural Scien ces course of your choice.† 3 or 4
+Natural Science s course of your choice. [†] 3 or 4

 PSY 1102 Introduction to Psychology II 3

 SOC 1102 Introduction to Sociology II 3

 YEAR 2

-r - 17 Credits

-CSC 1200 Strategies for Student Success II 2
+First Semester -

-ourse of your choice. [†] 3
+Humanities cou ırse of your choice. [†] 3

 MAT 2233 Statistics I 3

-Three (2000-l evel) Child and Youth Studies courses.
+Three (2000-lev el) Child and Youth Studies courses.
 9

-ster - 15 Credits
+Second Semeste

-Humanities c ourse of your choice.† 3
+Humanities cou irse of your choice. [†] 3

-ices course of your choice.† 3 or 4
+Natural Science s course of your choice. [†] 3 or 4

-, vel) Child and Youth Studies courses.
+I) Child and Youth Studies courses.
 3

 CYS 2265 Early Childhood Education Experience 6

-^{}Before you can be enrolled in any course, you must satisfy the prerequisites.

-^{} ENG 2212 or MGN 2217 can be substituted for the course. † For students wishing to transfer to MSVU, it is recommended that they complete HIS 1140 and HIS 1141 for Humanities and BIO 1102 and/or BIO 1121 for Natural Science.
+Before you can be enrolled in any course, you must satisfy the prerequisites. † For students wishing to transfer to MSVU, it is recommended that they complete HIS 1140 and HIS 1141 for Humanities and BIO 1102 and/or BIO 1121 for Natural Science.